erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 int n = 10
 print "Fibonacci sequence for ", n, " elements: ", fibonacci(n), "\n\n"
 ```
 A function returns when it reaches the end of its statement block or when a *return* statement is encountered.
-Via the *return* statement a return value can be explicitly specified.
-Without this statement, of when using just *return* the return value is considered to be integer 0.
-The return value of a function can be used immediately, so a function can appear everywhere where a variable can be used.
+When using the *return* statement a return value can be explicitly specified.
+Without this statement, or when using just *return* the return value is considered to be integer 0.
+The return value of a function can be used immediately, so a function can appear everywhere where a variable can appear.
 Any data type can be returned by a function, including lists and strings.
 Variables are defined within the scope of a function.
-If defined outside of a function a variable is global.
+Any variable defined outside of a function is considered global.
 Functions are always defined globally.
 ##### Importing modules
 Via the *import* statement program code from other files can be loaded.
 Any file which is imported is executed immediately.
-Any functions are added to the global list and any statement or declaration outside a function definition is executed.
+Its functions are added to the global list and any statement or declaration outside a function definition is executed.
 ``` python
 str file = "file1.ext"